 Steven’s Pass – Yet another resort within a relatively quick drive from Seattle, Steven’s Pass is another bullet-proof choice for a day of skiing on the North Cascades.
 It’s a sizable resort, has considerable annual snowfall and is a little less popular than both Crystal and Summit, so despite it’s smaller size, it often has less skiers on the slopes.

-Mission Ridge – Just south of Wenatchee, a small town in Central Washington, Mission Ridge is a legitimate ski resort with a couple thousand acres of skiable land, almost 40 runs and multiple lifts.
-On the eastern slopes of the Cascades, Mission Ridge gives skiers a resort style experience with enough separation from Seattle that the crowds are likely thinner.
+Mission Ridge – Just south of Wenatchee, a small town in Central Washington, Mission Ridge is a legitimate ski resort with a couple of thousand acres of skiable land, almost 40 runs, and multiple lifts.
+On the eastern slopes of the Cascades, Mission Ridge gives skiers a resort-style experience with enough separation from Seattle that the crowds are likely thinner.

-Loup Loup Ski Bowl – Okanagon County in Washington’s northern region is remote and pristine.
-Loup Loup is a small but punch packing ski area.
+Loup Loup Ski Bowl – Okanogan County in Washington’s northern region is remote and pristine.
+Loup Loup is a small but punch-packing ski area.
 Almost 600 acres of skiing on Washington’s north Cascades is managed by a non-profit and volunteer group.
-Loup Loup is known for offering decent skiing with little crowding and a small but resort like setting.
+Loup Loup is known for offering decent skiing with little crowding and a small but resort-like setting.

-Sitzmark – A small and uncommon destination for skiers and snowboarders, Sitzmark is another volunteer run ski hill in the Okanagon valley of northern Washington.
+Sitzmark – A small and uncommon destination for skiers and snowboarders, Sitzmark is another volunteer-run ski hill in the Okanagan Valley of northern Washington.
 It is a local destination more than it is a visitor’s destination.

-49 Degrees North Mountain Resort – Perhaps one of Washington’s highest quality ski resorts, 49° North sits comfortably in the northeast corner of the state, below B.C. and next to Idaho.
+49° North Mountain Resort – Perhaps one of Washington’s highest-quality ski resorts, 49° North sits comfortably in the northeast corner of the state, below B.C. and next to Idaho.
 In close proximity to Spokane, it does attract skiers on a normal basis, but it’s a huge resort built to support a significant amount of skiers and snowboarders.
 It is a resort that can easily support multiple consecutive days of skiing.